 The engineering case

 English has become the established language of academic communication and is widely recognised as the international language of science and engineering.

 Clear communication is – of course – vital in every industry, but especially so when your goal is to convey important messages without running the risk of them being misunderstood.

 As businesses break down traditional geographic boundaries and expand into new territories, the ability of engineers to communicate across national and cultural boundaries becomes even more vital.
-In these circumstances, Simplified Technical English becomes an essential business commodity.
+In these circumstances, STE becomes an essential business commodity.

-To learn more about how Simplified Technical English can help your business, just get in touch with one of our team.
+To learn more about how Simplified Technical English can help your business, just get in touch with us.
+We are experts in engineering translations.